mxschmitt/golang-url-shortener/README.md

 #### `/api/v1/create` POST

-Create is the handler for creatng entries, you need to provide only an URL.
-The responsive will always be JSON encoded and contain an URL with the short link.
+Create is the handler for creating entries, you need to provide only an URL.
+The response will always be JSON encoded and contain an URL with the short link.

-There is a mechamism integrated, that you can call this endpoint with the following techniques:
+There is a mechanism integrated, that you can call this endpoint with the following techniques:
 - application/json
 - application/x-www-form-urlencoded
 - multipart/form-data

 In all cases only add the long URL as a field with the key `URL` and you will get the response with the short URL.

-###  `/api/v1/info` POST
+####  `/api/v1/info` POST

 This handler returns the information about an entry.
 This includes:
 - Created At
 - Last Visit
-- Visit count
+- Visitor counter

 To use this, POST a JSON with the field `id` to the endpoint.
 It will return a JSON with the data.

 ## TODO

-- Authentification
+- Authorization
 - Deletion
 - Add Curl Examples
 - Test docker-compose installation